DevonGifford/Spotify-Clone/README.md

 ## 1. PROJECT SETUP & SCAFFOLDING
 <!-- -------------------------------------------------------------------------- -->
 <hr>

+### 🔥💻 Developer Journal Entry - Project Setup 👷‍♂️

+ I've been making great progress with the project setup, design, and code implementation. 🚀 <br>
+ I set up Git like a pro and got Next.js fired up with all the necessary dependencies. 💪

+I've been all about that <strong>mobile-first mindset</strong>, diving deep into the Spotify home page vibes to gather inspiration. 🎧 <br>
+Identifying those key components and design elements to replicate has been a game-changer, keeping things smooth and steady. 🎯

+<strong>Styling and design?</strong> <br>Already on another level!
+I've unleashed my creativity with global CSS styles to match Spotify's sleek aesthetics.
+And those reusable components?
+They're like secret weapons, making the code look sharp and clean. 🔥

+<strong>One major lesson I've learned?</strong> <br>Mastering the art of server-side and client-side components.
+I've been blending them seamlessly, getting the best of both worlds. 🌐

+Now that I've built this solid foundation, the Spotify clone project is ready to soar to new heights. 🚀

+That's a wrap on the initial phase of my developer journal for the Spotify clone project.
+Stay tuned for more exciting updates as I continue on this music streaming adventure.
+You don't want to miss it! ✌🔥
+<em>🎵 EDM beats fades away into the distance...</em>

+<strong>For detailed overview of what I did - see below:</strong>

 <!-- SECTION container open -->
 <details>
 <summary> Click here to expand: </summary>